A new space race? Britain enters the orbital launch business.

 | Newquay, England

-The United Kingdom’s first-ever space launch, expected within days, will also be the first commercial launch from anywhere in Europe.
+The United Kingdom’s first-ever orbital space launch, expected within days, will also be the first commercial launch from anywhere in Western Europe.
 It represents widening space ambitions in the U.K. and Europe, at a time when the commercial, scientific, and military importance of space is clearly rising.

 The coming launch, from Spaceport Cornwall, hints at Britain’s current limitations as well as the aspirations.